scrambldchannel/dashingelephant/blog/2021-02-14-falling-in-love-with-mermaid-charts.md

           FAIRYTALES }o..o{ LIBRARIES : "are found in"
 ```

-...can be rendered with a couple of lines of code.
+...can be rendered with just a few lines of code.

 ```
 erDiagram